thnguyenf5/GetMetotheCluster/Readme.md

 ```shell
 cd /home/user01
 ```
-## Worker_Nodes_Initilization
+## Worker_Nodes_Initialization
 > During this section, you will initialize add the worker nodes to K8's cluster.
 1. Log into k8sworker01.f5.local via UDF web shell
 2. As root user, add the worker node to the cluster using the output from K8s init command.
-3. Sample code - This will NOT be the same that you will need to enter
+3. Sample code - This will NOT be the same that you will enter
 ```shell
 kubeadm join k8scontrol01.f5.local:6443 --token 4fpx9j.rum6ldoc63t3p0gy \
         --discovery-token-ca-cert-hash sha256:5990a4cb02eea640c88b3c764bd452b932d1228380f22368bc48eff439cd7469
 ```
-4. Repeat this process on the remain worker nodes k8sworker02.f5.local and k8sworker3.f5.local
+4. Repeat this process on the remainaing worker nodes k8sworker02.f5.local and k8sworker3.f5.local
 5. Confirm status of K8s cluster by switching to k8scontrol01.f5.local web shell
 ```shell
 kubectl get nodes -o wide